How to Become a Surrogate Mother in New York or New Jersey

 The procedure for being a surrogate mother varies depending on the prospective surrogate’s situation and, most particularly, the state where the surrogate lives.
 New York and New Jersey have very specific laws on surrogacy, and it’s critical that any surrogacy arrangement taking place in those states comply with state requirements.

 If you have already decided you would like to be a surrogate for someone you know, you can contact the law firm of Rumbold & Seidelman at any time and we are happy to provide you with legal guidance throughout your journey.
-Our team can be reached at 888-962-3001 and online.
+We can be reached at 914-779-1050 and online.

 If you are considering whether being a surrogate mother is right for you, we hope you find the information provided on this website a useful starting point.
 We have outlined below the basic requirements and steps a surrogate must take before she is eligible to carry a baby for someone else.